 The dual degree M.A.-J.D. program in French Studies and law prepares students for careers in international law, especially careers in which knowledge of French law and legal traditions is important.
 It is of special interest to students who wish to continue an undergraduate interest in French society and culture while preparing for a professional career in law.
 Through this arrangement between the School of Law and the Graduate School of Arts and Science, students are able to combine the rigorous schedules of two separate programs and complete both degrees with a decreased course load.

-program can therefore complete both degrees by completing only 95 points.
 Information on the requirements for the J.D may be found on the NYU School of Law website at law.nyu.edu.
-You will find below more details about the M.A. part of the program below, as well as on the NYU GSAS Bulletin.
+You will find more details about the M.A. part of the program below, as well as on the NYU GSAS Bulletin.

 Courses at the Institute of French Studies examine the French and the French-speaking world in French and in English through multiple disciplinary lenses: history, sociology, political science, anthropology, cultural analysis, and more.
 They explore the imperial nation and post-colonial situations, welfare and discrimination, memory and forgetting, gender and race, religion and secularism, and other questions that play out in singular ways in the Francophone world.
 The coursework is done in small seminars taught by leading scholars from the U.S. and the French-speaking world.
 NYU’s faculty includes experts on France and Europe, Africa and the Maghreb, the Caribbean, the Middle East, and Southeast Asia.
 Each year, we also welcome four visiting professors from France.
 Half of the course offerings are in French, and students perfect their oral and written command of the language and put it to analytical use.
 Our French Language Lab provides linguistic support as needed.

 All students are required to take the history course on 19th Century France (IFST-GA.1610).
 Students pick the remaining courses from the IFS course offerings.
 The choice of courses is made in consultation with an IFS faculty advisor on the basis of interest, previous training, and professional needs.
 IFS courses are grouped into four fields: